Saturday MAY 14th, 2022

 Lastly, if you’d prefer to stay in Anacortes the night before and catch an early morning ferry, that’s also an option.
 The race starts at 8:30am.
 The direct ferry from Anacortes to Friday Harbor is 65 minutes, so as long as you catch a ferry leaving around 6:30am, you’ll have plenty of time to still make it to the race on time.

 Free gear check is included with your entry.
 Participants can drop off gear check bags at the start line area at South Beach.
 Gear check bags are not included, so be sure to bring a suitable bag or sack to use for gear check.
 You can pick up your gear check bags at the finish line at Jackson Beach.

-The Whale Museum and Soroptimist International of Friday Harbor are the charity partners for the San Juan Island Half.
+The Whale Museum, Soroptimist International of Friday Harbor and Island Haven Animal Sanctuary are the charity partners for the San Juan Island Half.
 The Whale Museum’s mission is to promote stewardship of whales and the Salish Sea ecosystem through education and research.
 This amazing charity has taken a big hit during the pandemic.
 Stop by for a visit when you’re on the island!

 Soroptimist International of Friday Harbor is the local club of a world-wide service organization whose mission is improving the lives of women and girls.
 In Friday Harbor, they raise and donate over $40,000 and thousands of volunteer hours each year to community projects.

 You will need to pick up your race bib at Friday packet pick-up in Friday Harbor or on race morning at the start line.